iNotes and Dedications

 Missive: Real friends watch your back, telling you what they think, even when it will hurt you in the short term..

 112 "Age Before Beauty"

 The New Ager makes Keely 25 years old, old enough for recently dumped Mr. Hackett to think that she's a hot substitute teacher and ask her out on her very first date.
 Phil comes to her rescue, but definitely after his ninth inning.

 Empowered by their status as on-air reviewers, Pim and Bradley try to muscle bribes out of new hire Chef DuPre.

-Missive: Give a relationship time to develop roots.
+Missive: Don't rush, but give a relationship time to develop roots to grow.

 113 "Phillin In"